How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 Shark oil (cream) Celandine, thyme, oils (tea tree, eucalyptus, lavender), urea, shark oil

-Making an ointment at home
+Making ointment at home

 1 recipe:

-• in an enamel saucepan, melt 200 g of butter and 15-20 g of propolis;
+• melt 200 grams of butter and 15-20 grams of propolis in an enamel pan;

-• at the final stage, add 2 drops of lavender and almond oil (or another, if desired);
+• at the final stage, add 2 drops each of lavender and almond oil (or another, if desired);

-• strain the mixture and then leave to cool completely.
+• Strain the mixture and then leave to cool completely.

-Ointment for psoriasis at home - 2 recipe:
+Ointment for psoriasis at home- 2 recipe:

-• melt 20-30 g of propolis in a water bath;
+• melt 20-30 grams of propolis in a water bath;

 • add essential oils as desired.

-Making trays
+Making baths

 In general, it all depends on the localization of the pathology.